Malinalco: The town

 Malinalco is set in a semi-enclosed valley, surrounded by cliffs.
 The houses are mostly made of adobe with red tile roofs, some of which are painted bright colors.
-Almost all the houses here from the finest to the most humble have fruit trees in their yards, The streets are paved in cobblestones and on these donkeys can still be found hauling firewood and other burdens.
-Breads here are often still baked in clay ovens that are heated with wood, and homemade pulque is often sold by street vendors.
+Almost all the houses from the finest to the most humble have fruit trees in their yards, The streets are paved in cobblestones and on these donkeys can still be found hauling firewood and other burdens.
+Breads are often still baked in clay ovens that are heated with wood, and homemade pulque is often sold by street vendors.
 Malinalco's traditional culinary specialty is trout.
-This dish became popular here with the many pilgrims who stayed here while visiting the nearby shrine of Chalma.
+This dish became popular with the many pilgrims who stayed while visiting the nearby shrine of Chalma.
 Many restaurants and street stands serve the fish in a variety of ways: wrapped in paper and steamed, fried, highly spiced or "a la diabla" and covered in garlic butter.
 Other well-known dishes include iguana, stewed rabbit and tamales make with frog and ajolote meat.
 The south of the municipality produces mezcal, while the north produces pulque.
 The center of town has numerous vendors selling lime, sapote, mamey and soursop sherbets.
 Two km to the south of the city center is the El Molino trout farm, where you can choose your fish and have it prepared to order.
 Between the town of Malinalco and Chalma is another large trout farm and may be the only one in the world where trout are raised in cold mountains water under banana trees.
 A traditional drink to have with the meal is pineapple juice prepared with tequila, vodka or mezcal.
 Market day is Wednesday, when vendors come into town from the outlying villages to sell.
 This market sells regional produce, traditional food and wood crafted in different forms such as animals and musical instruments.
 Malinalco was named a Pueblo con Encanto (Town with Charm) by the state of Mexico.

 At la Casa Mia, handcrafts, particularly alebrijes are for sale.